pivotal/docs-tap/learning-center/portal-rest-api/session-management.md

 ## <a id="request-workshop-session"></a>Requesting a workshop session

-The form of the URL sub path for requesting the allocation of a workshop environment using the REST API is `/workshops/environment/<name>/request/`.
+The form of the URL sub path for requesting the allocation of a workshop environment by using the REST API is `/workshops/environment/<name>/request/`.
 The name segment must be replaced with the name of the workshop environment.
 When making the request, the access token must be supplied in the HTTP `Authorization` header with type set as `Bearer`:

 ```
 curl -v -H "Authorization: Bearer <access-token>" \